-- Choose a time and place which will allow for privacy and quiet, considered discussion.
-Make sure there is enough seating in the room, and turn off or mute any electronic devices so that the patient has your full attention.
+- Choose a time and place that allows for privacy and quiet, considered discussion.
+Make sure there is enough seating in the room, and turn off or mute any devices so the patient has your full attention.

 - Establish rapport with the patient and maintain eye contact.

 - Allow enough time for the patient and/or their relative to express their emotions and ask questions.

 - Use open-ended questions to determine the patient's understanding of their condition.
 This can help you tailor how you deliver the information and where you begin.

 - Check the patient is able and willing to hear what you're going to say.
 They may give you an opening to start the discussion, or they may try to avoid hearing what you are saying.

 - Most patients will indicate that they want full information, but some may shun information as a coping mechanism.